Applications for 2022/23 are now closed.

-- Candidate should be primarily a writer of fiction, poetry, creative nonfiction, drama, or screenplays.
+- Candidates should be primarily writers of fiction, poetry, creative nonfiction, drama, or screenplays.
 Literary translators, journalists, and biographers have also participated, but those candidates must also display a comparable track record in one of the creative genres (listed earlier).

-- Candidate should have at least one published book or volume, or a sizable number of works in significant publications (anthologies, journals, literary magazines) over the last two years.
+- Candidates should have at least one published book or volume, or a sizable number of works in significant publications (anthologies, journals, literary magazines) over the last two years.

-- Candidate should also display forms of national or local recognition for their literary work.
+- Candidates should also display forms of national or local recognition for their literary work.

-- Candidate must have a facility in speaking English sufficient to benefit from an 11-week writing residency where intensive discussion of literary and cultural issues forms a vital part of the experience.
+- Candidates must have the facility to speak English, sufficient to benefit from an 11-week writing residency where intensive discussion of literary and cultural issues forms a vital part of the experience.

-- Candidate must also be comfortable with cross-cultural dynamics and interested in close interaction with artists from diverse cultures and backgrounds.
+- Candidates must also be comfortable with cross-cultural dynamics and interested in close interaction with artists from diverse cultures and backgrounds.

 - Applicants will be considered without regard to race, religion, gender, age, and/or physical impairment.

-- Candidates must be resident in Israel at the time of application and must continue to be resident in Israel until the beginning of the program in August.
+- Candidates must be residents of Israel at the time of application and must continue to be residents of Israel until the beginning of the program in August.
 Candidates working, residing, or studying outside of Israel are not eligible to apply.

 - Individuals who have applied on two occasions in the past and whose applications have not been accepted are not eligible to apply.